 A walk through the seven major decisions that create every lift station.
 Sometimes you end up with a wet-pit submersible station with a valve vault and a gen set, sometimes you need a self-priming station with a walk-in enclosure and an engine backup, and in other circumstances you need a recessed station with a parallel fixed backup.
 One size definitely does not fit all, and if you make the right decisions in the early steps, you'll end up with a better installation for the next 25 years.

-A survey of more than two dozen of the most common errors found in lift station design -- and, of course, how to avoid those mistakes: From safety issues (like omitting gas detection) to engineering mistakes (putting VFDs where they don't belong), from thinking too small (about backup power options, for instance) to emerging issues (like handling flushable wipes).
+A survey of more than two dozen of the most common errors found in lift station design -- and, of course, how to avoid those mistakes.
+From safety issues (like omitting gas detection) to engineering mistakes (putting VFDs where they don't belong), and from thinking too small (about critical support accessories like backup power options) to emerging issues (like handling flushable wipes).
 If successful engineering is about the study and avoidance of failure, this survey offers a checklist of critical mistakes for which every conscientious designer and owner ought to be on the lookout every time a station goes under design.

 A review of the advantages and disadvantages to various level control types (air bubblers, float switches, submersible transducers, and ultrasonic measurement) and the starter systems that respond to them (across-the-line starters, soft starters, and VFDs).